newcloudtechnologies/tsnative/README.md

 The compiled binary will be located at: `boilerplate/out/<cmake_project_name>`

+## 🔧 How it works?

+The project consists of 3 parts.
+1. std library.
+This is where TS standard library is implemented.
+2. declarator.
+This thing allows generation of .dts files from C++ code.
+3. tsnative compiler.
+It looks into TS code and generates LLVM IR.
+It also matches ts calls with C++ calls from C++ libraries like TS native.

+Compiler's output is LLVM IR and then it compiled via LLVM into a platform executable file.

 ## ⚠️ Limitations

 The project implements a subset of TypeScript and has certain limitations when integrating with C++.